What are course reserves?

 Each of the York University Libraries has a reserve section.

-- Peter F. Bronfman Library: business and administrative studies
+Peter F. Bronfman Library: business, administrative studies, HRM

 Submission deadlines and reserve removal dates